anup26x11x2006/Scientific-Calculator/README.md

-   # SCientific-Calculator Made By ANUP
+   # SCIentific-Calculator Made By ANUP